German Language, Department of World Languages & Cultures - Secondary Instructor (SI)

 Your role as a Secondary Instructor (SI) member will be to:

-Provide speaking practice sessions on various times on several different days to accommodate global student body.
+- Provide speaking practice sessions on various times on several different days and evenings to accommodate global student body.

 The World Languages and Cultures Program at UMGC